Moderating New Waves of Online Hate with Chain-of-Thought Reasoning in Large Language Models: Implementation and Evaluation

 \subsection{Comparison with Existing Benchmarks}

 In this experiment, we studied the effectiveness of \ProjectName{} in discovering new waves of online hate in comparison to existing benchmarks of transformer models~\cite{vaswani2017attention}.
 We used two transformer models as benchmarks.
 The first, BERT-base-uncased mode, was fine-tuned using a leading dataset for hateful speech~\cite{mathew2021hatexplain}.
 The second, Tweet-NLP model~\cite{barbieri2020tweeteval}, is widely recognized for its effectiveness in hate speech detection on X, which is particularly relevant as our dataset of new hate waves was sourced from the same platform.
 For both models, we utilized the official implementations available online~\cite{huggingface}.
 To clearly illustrate the effectiveness of \ProjectName{} in addressing the emergence of new waves of online hate, we conducted a comparative analysis between our framework and these baseline models.
 This evaluation was performed quarterly, focusing on metrics such as accuracy, precision, and recall.
 In each quarter, we incrementally fine-tuned the benchmark models with the data from the preceding quarter.
 For example, in Q1, the models were applied in their original form.
 In Q2, we incorporated data from Q1 for further training, and this process continued sequentially.
 This approach was designed to mimic a real-world OSN scenario, where models are periodically updated to reflect new trends and policies in online hate speech.
-By following the guidelines provided in the referenced studies~\cite{mathew2021hatexplain}~\cite{barbieri2020tweeteval}, we trained both models over 50 training epochs, ensuring a thorough and realistic evaluation of their performance in detecting new waves of online hate.\looseness=-1
+By following the guidelines provided in the referenced studies~\cite{mathew2021hatexplain}~\cite{barbieri2020tweeteval}, we trained both models over 50 training epochs.
+To evaluate \ProjectName{}, we first randomly selected seed data with 10 to 20 tweets from the first month of each quarter to identify new targets and derogatory terms.
+We utilized data from the remaining months of each quarter to assess \ProjectName{}’s performance.